 $ git push <remote> <branch-name>

-Here’s an article I thought you might be interested in if you want to learn all the git commands: 13 git commands every developer must know.
+Here’s an article you might be interested in: 13 basic git commands every developer must know.

 Can't imagine a world without git, can you?
 Neither can we!
 So we brought it to you.